fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 (2 rows)
 ```

-If we try to store data in the database that does not conform to the schema, it will fail.
-The value of the mandatory column cannot be missing.
+If we try to store data in the database that is not according to the schema, it will not succeed.
+The value of the mandatory column cannot be missing:

 ```sql
 username=> insert into notes (important) values (true);